ayushgagarwal/Iris_data/README.md

 I converted one of the species into the other just to have 2 seperate species.
 These two were not linearly seperable and hence they were combined to differentiate it from the 3rd species. repl={"Species":{"Iris-versicolor":"Iris-virginica"}}

-Moreover, I have done a number of visualizations using Tableau and I have uploaded the file for the same.
-That file will only open using Tableau.
+Moreover, I have done a number of visualizations using Tableau and I have uploaded the file.

+Check it out :)